issalab/mkturk/public/mkturk-lab/readme.md

 **SampleOFF:** Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay

+SaveImagesResolution: For SaveImages, allows user to set total canvas size for threeJS renders to SaveImagesResolution x SaveImagesResolution in pixels.
+Default if SaveImagesResolution is not specified is to use full threejs square window for canvas that is rendered to (and subsequently saved out).

 Separated: 0=subject was paired with conspecific during task, 1=individual housed was separated from conspecific

 Species: marmoset, macaque, or human